ian-mcdevitt/dndplayerwiki/Ushay-Touadi.md

-Ushay is the spirit of the great dimensional barrier.
-He is both the shield and the sword.
+Ushay Touadi, the World's Shield, gatekeeper of zarilight, spirit of protection from those without.

 He is the product of 100+ spirits, but mostly Acheaudi.
 Kalt Peter brought about the end of the world as we knew it, 440 years ago, destroyed Ushay and the barrier between this world and others.